QuarTheDev/windows-upgrade-cli/README.md

 - Choose between Home, Pro, Education, or Enterprise
 - Works on Windows 10 and up (tested on Windows 11)
+- Automatically creates a restore point before installation
 - Fairly simple to run and execute

 ### Disadvantages

-- No error-catching
+- No proper error-catching
 - *Lots* of inefficient code
 - No real wiki yet

 ### DISCLAIMER

 **I'm not responsible for any damage this script does.** In the end, **you** are the one who chose to run it.
 Understand the risks involved with this tool:

- - Irreversible data loss
- - Product key loss
+ - Possible product key loss

 ### ✨ **Installation** ✨ <sup><sub>For *one* machine</sub></sup>